A neighbour selection approach for identifying differential networks in conditional functional graphical models: Introduction

 \section{Introduction}

-Estimating brain functional connectivity from electroencephalographic (EEG) data consists in quantifying the conditional dependencies between the activity of different brain areas from the time-varying electric field recorded by sensors placed outside the scalp \citep{sakkalis2011}.
-A large number of variables, such as age, mental status, severity of neurodegenerative disorders, may influence these dependencies both within and across individuals \citep{mueller2013,nentwich2020}.
-Just to provide few examples, EEG functional connectivity have been shown to vary with the clinical phenotype of early-stage patients with Dementia with Lewy Bodies or Alzheimer's disease \citep{carini2025,hasoon2024}.
-Similarly, few recent studies have demonstrated that differences in EEG functional connectivity can discriminate alcohol and drug abusers from healthy controls \citep{khajehpour2019,mumtaz2018}.
-Hence quantifying differences in functional connectivity across different conditions may allow to identify timely markers of such disorders.
-Despite these results, the use of EEG functional connectivity in clinical settings is still limited and the development of rigorous statistical techniques for computing robust estimation of the conditional dependency structure within the brain and its variation under different conditions is still an open issue \citep{cao2022,sommariva2025,vallarino2020}.
-Here we introduce a novel approach based on functional graphical models.
+Estimating brain functional connectivity from electroencephalographic (EEG) data consists of quantifying the conditional dependencies between the activity of different brain areas from the time-varying electric field recorded by sensors placed on the scalp~\citep{sakkalis2011}.
+A large number of variables, such as age, mental status, and severity of neurodegenerative disorders, may influence these dependencies both within and across individuals~\citep{mueller2013,nentwich2020}.
+To provide a few motivating examples, EEG functional connectivity has been shown to vary with the clinical phenotype of early-stage patients with Dementia with Lewy Bodies (DLB) or Alzheimer's disease \citep{carini2025,hasoon2024}.
+Specifically, DLB patients are usually grouped based on the presence of four clinical signs: visual hallucinations, Rapid Eye Movement (REM) sleep behavior disorder, cognitive fluctuation, and Parkinsonism.
+A precise characterization of differences in EEG functional connectivity between patients who present any of these signs and those who do not is still under investigation \citep{carini2025}.
+Similarly, a few recent studies have demonstrated that differences in EEG functional connectivity can discriminate alcohol and drug abusers from healthy controls \citep{khajehpour2019,mumtaz2018}.
+Hence, quantifying differences in functional connectivity across conditions (e.g., DLB patients with and without a given clinical sign, or alcohol abusers versus controls) may enable the identification of timely markers of these disorders.
+Despite these results, the use of EEG functional connectivity in clinical settings remains limited, and the development of rigorous statistical techniques for robustly estimating the conditional dependency structure within the brain and its variation across conditions remains an open issue \citep{cao2022,sommariva2025,vallarino2020}.
+In this paper, we introduce a novel functional graphical modeling framework to overcome current limitations in the statistical analysis of EEG connectivity.
+By enabling the simultaneous estimation and comparison of connectivity networks across multiple conditions, the proposed methodology provides a principled approach for studying how brain dependency structures vary with clinical and demographic factors.